athumaniMfaume/employees-management-system/README.md

 Full access to manage system settings, users, and data

-HR Manager
+Admin

-Manage employees, leave, and payroll
+Manage employees, leave and complaints

 Employee

-View profile, apply for leave
+Apply for leave and com

 7. Installation Guide